vkuhlmann/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Format-Wide.md

 You can also refer to `Format-Wide` by its built-in alias, `fw`.
 For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

 The **GroupBy** parameter assumes that the objects are sorted.
-Use `Sort-Object` before using `Format-Custom` to group the objects.
+Use `Sort-Object` before using `Format-Wide` to group the objects.

 The **View** parameter lets you specify an alternate format for the table.
 You can use the views defined in the `*.format.PS1XML` files in the PowerShell directory or you can create your own views